jeffh/Fox/README.md

 Function                  | Description
 ------------------------- | ------------
-PBTMap                    | Applies a block to each generated value.
+FOXMap                    | Applies a block to each generated value.
-PBTBind                   | Applies a block to the lazy tree that the original generator creates.
+FOXBind                   | Applies a block to the lazy tree that the original generator creates.
 See Building Generators section for more information.
-PBTSized                  | Encloses the given block to create generator that is dependent on the size hint generators receive when generating values.
+FOXSized                  | Encloses the given block to create generator that is dependent on the size hint generators receive when generating values.
-PBTSuchThat               | Returns each generated value iff it satisfies the given block.
+FOXSuchThat               | Returns each generated value iff it satisfies the given block.
 If the filter excludes more than 10 values in a row, the resulting generator assumes it has reached maximum shrinking.
-PBTSuchThatWithMaxTries   | Returns each generated value iff it satisfies the given block.
+FOXSuchThatWithMaxTries   | Returns each generated value iff it satisfies the given block.
 If the filter excludes more than the given max tries in a row, the resulting generator assumes it has reached maximum shrinking.
-PBTOneOf                  | Returns generated values by randomly picking from an array of generators.
+FOXOneOf                  | Returns generated values by randomly picking from an array of generators.
 Shrinking will move towards the lower-indexed generators in the array.
-PBTForAll                 | Asserts using the block and a generator and produces test assertion results (PBTPropertyResult).
+FOXForAll                 | Asserts using the block and a generator and produces test assertion results (FOXPropertyResult).
 Shrinking tests against smaller values of the given generator.
-PBTForSome                | Like PBTForAll, but allows the assertion block to "skip" potentially invalid test cases.
+FOXForSome                | Like FOXForAll, but allows the assertion block to "skip" potentially invalid test cases.
-PBTCommands               | Generates arrays of PBTCommands that satisfies a given state machine.
+FOXCommands               | Generates arrays of FOXCommands that satisfies a given state machine.
-PBTExecuteCommands        | Generates arrays of PBTExecutedCommands that satisfies a given state machine and executed against a subject.
-Can be passed to PBTExecutedSuccessfully to verify if the subject conforms to the state machine.
+FOXExecuteCommands        | Generates arrays of FOXExecutedCommands that satisfies a given state machine and executed against a subject.
+Can be passed to FOXExecutedSuccessfully to verify if the subject conforms to the state machine.